Skip to Main Content

 Patrons with Disabilities

-In keeping with the ODU Library’s mission to provide personalized service and access to information for the ODU community, the reference staff is dedicated to providing ODU patrons with disabilities a quality of reference services that aims to enable them to participate fully in the access and use of resources offered, so far as is reasonably feasible.
+In keeping with ODU Library’s mission to provide personalized service and access to information for the ODU community, the reference staff is dedicated to providing ODU patrons with disabilities a quality of reference services that aims to enable them to participate fully in the access and use of resources offered, so far as is reasonably feasible.
 For the purposes of this policy, “disability,” “disabilities,” and “disabled” may refer to any mobility or sensory impairment.

 ODU reference librarians will treat all patrons with equal dignity and respect.
 To meet the special needs of patrons with disabilities, reference staff will go beyond the normal level of services to make the library’s resources accessible to patrons with disabilities to the extent possible.